pierregab/ODAI/README.md

 - **GUI-Driven Workflow**: Enhances accessibility and usability through a user-friendly graphical interface that manages the optical system design process.
 - **CodeV Integration**: Seamlessly interfaces with CodeV for leveraging powerful local and global optimization capabilities.
 - **Python-Powered Analysis**: Utilizes Python for added flexibility in data manipulation and analysis, including tree creation and merit function evaluation.

+## Repository Structure

+- **main_classes**: Contains the core Python classes and scripts.
+The primary entry point is `main.py` which should be built if someone wishes to rebuild the app.
+- **Python_file_for_SPIE_paper**: Includes ancillary files or files that were used to write the paper for the SPIE on this project.
+These files are not typically required for general use.

 ## Getting Started